 - How To Use WordPress Tags

 - How To Add Featured Images To WordPress Posts

 Adding an events calendar to WordPress is a powerful enhancement you can make to your website.
 We hope that you have found the above information useful.

 "Learning WordPress has been a huge stumbling block for me.
 I've been looking for something that covers absolutely everything but doesn't cost an arm and a leg.
 Thank you so much ... you have just provided me with what I have been looking for!
 Truly appreciated!" - Tanya

-Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site and the products and services offered on this site are not associated, affiliated, endorsed, or sponsored by WordPress, nor have they been tested, certified, or reviewed by WordPress.
-The owner, contributors and/or advertisers may derive financial benefit from sales of items reviewed, linked to, or advertised on this site.
+Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site and the services and products offered on this site are not affiliated, associated, endorsed, or sponsored by WordPress, nor have they been certified, reviewed, or tested by WordPress.
+The owner, contributors and/or advertisers may derive financial benefit from sales of items advertised, reviewed, or linked to this site.

 Have you found this article useful?
 Feel free to use the social links below to share this article with others who could benefit from learning about WordPress.